Australia's Largest Specialist Personal Injury Firm

 The calculation of pain and suffering payouts is subjective, so it’s critical to have a lawyer on your side who will get to know your circumstances and make the strongest possible case on your behalf.

-The following table can be used as a pain and suffering compensation calculator for NSW medical negligence and public liability claims and shows the lump sum amount that you may be entitled to, based on your assigned percentage of the MEC.
+The following table can be used as a pain and suffering compensation calculator for NSW medical negligence and public liability claims.

 Percentage of Most Extreme Case (MEC)Entitlement*